 This doesn’t mean dogs don’t get cancer from vaccines.
 The Journal of Veterinary Medicine, August 2003, shows that vaccines cause cancer in dogs at their injection sites too.

-Cancers are found in not only in vaccine injection sites, but in other areas of the body not directly in the vicinity of the injection site.
+Cancers are found in not only in vaccine injection sites, but in other areas of the body not directly the vicinity of the injection site.
 Documented cases of lymphoma have resulted in patients developing vaccine injection site fibrosarcomas.

 You can learn more about vaccine risks and duration of immunity.